paigebailey21/assignments/Intruction_paper.md

 ## Introduction

 ## Flock Type
 The first step in this project is to pick what breed of birds you want to raise.
-There are so many different breeds of chickens in the world, you need to find the one that fit your specific needs.For this project twenty-five to fifty chicks should be purchased.
+There are so many different breeds of chickens in the world, you need to find the one that fit your specific needs.
+For this project twenty-five to fifty chicks should be purchased.
 Since this is a broiler project, a meat type bird would be the best choice.
 Here are a few great breeds to use for this project:
 - Cornish
 - White Plymouth Rock
 - Brahma